 Pupa

-Once the tobacco hornworm larvae mature, they drop on the ground and burrow into the soil to a depth of 10 to 15 cm.
-Here, they form brown or reddish-brown colored pupae which are elongated and ovular, with a pointed posterior end.
-The pupae have a pronounced maxillary loop that encases the mouth parts.
-This loop extends to almost one-fourth of their body length.
-However, in case of the tomato hornworm pupae, the loop is one-third of their length.
-The pupal stage is long and its duration is variable.
+Once the tobacco hornworm larvae are fully grown, they drop to the ground and burrow into the soil to a depth of 10 to 15 cm.
+Here they form brown or reddish-brown pupae that are elongated and oval, with a pointed rear end.
+The pupae have a pronounced maxillary loop that wraps around the mouthparts.
+This loop extends to almost one-fourth of the pupa's body length.
+In the tomato hornworm, by comparison, this loop reaches one-third of its body length.
+The pupal stage is long, and its duration can vary.

 The Adult

-The adult form of the tobacco hornworms is known as the Carolina Sphinx moth or hawk moth.
-They are sexually dimorphic and have large forewings.
+The adult form of the tobacco hornworm is known as the Carolina Sphinx moth, or hawk moth.
+These moths are sexually dimorphic and have large forewings.
 Their identification marks are the orange-yellow spots on their abdomen.
 The adults feed on the nectar of flowers.
-It is due to the powerful and rapid beating of their wings that these moths are also known as hummingbird moths.
-They are seen hovering over flowers during dusk.
+It is due to the powerful and rapid beating of their wings that these moths are also called hummingbird moths.
+They are often seen hovering over flowers at dusk.

 Other Facts